Danny999999999/notes-on-programming-language-design/slides/module_02_lambda_calc/module_02_lambda_calc.md

 Really, you can do this in any language that supports anonymous closures.
 A closure is just a function that is allowed to use variables from its containing scope (environment).

+(Note: I like to ask this kind of question on quizzes, so make sure you can do this in at least one real world programming language)

 ---

 # Why haven't I seen that before?